azn-abel/OsuBot/README.md

 # OsuBot
 A basic Discord bot for displaying recent and overall osu! scores.
+As of 17 April 2023, this bot is no longer working due to an update in osu!'s API.
+But don't fret, a fix is on the way!

 Using ```>i [username]``` will return and display the cumulative stats of the specified user: